proycon/flat/docs/installation_guide.rst

 ---------------------------

-You can configure FLAT either by editing ``settings.py``, or by passing environment variables and some external YAML files at run time.
+You can configure FLAT either by editing ``settings.py``, or by passing environment variables and some external YAML files at run time, the latter is recommended as it means you can use the container image as-is.

-If you use ``settings.py`` directly, download a copy from https://raw.githubusercontent.com/proycon/flat/master/settings.py to some custom location, edit it and add a configuration for your system.
+If you do use ``settings.py`` directly, download a copy from https://raw.githubusercontent.com/proycon/flat/master/settings.py to some custom location, edit it and add a configuration for your system.
 The file is heavily commented to guide you along with the configuration.
 It is here where you specify what your users will see and what function are enabled.

 Further documentation on configuration FLAT, after completing the installation and configuration described in the remainder of this section, can be found in